heynovaio/heynovaio/src/blog/top-6-web-accessibility-myths.md

 ## 3. I can just use an app on my website to make it accessible
 While various apps are now available that offer simple plugins to “make your website more accessible”, it does not cover every issue.
-Accessibility widgets only catch about ~30% of website issues.[^2] That means there are roughly ~70% of issues not being addressed.
+[Accessibility widgets only catch about ~30% of website issues.](https://www.essentialaccessibility.com/blog/the-many-pitfalls-of-accessibility-overlays) That means there are roughly ~70% of issues not being addressed.
 Some of these issues include text in an image, keyboard traps, mislabeled form fields, and missing links, just to name a few.

 ## 4. Accessible websites have to be ugly
 Websites DO NOT have to be ugly to be accessible.
 A simple color contrast or text size can make a difference in being accessible and not accessible.
 Technology has come a long way since the start of the internet, and websites do not have to be plain text on a screen in order to fit accessibility guidelines.
 You can create beautiful, engaging, and creative websites and still take everyone’s needs into consideration.